hargata/lubelog_docs/installation/troubleshooting.md

 >|
 >| Those are purely informational, add this line in your environment variables to prevent information logs from showing up in the console.
 >|
->| `LOGGING__LOGLEVEL__DEFAULT=Error`
+>| `LOGGING__LOGLEVEL__DEFAULT=Error` or `LOGGING__LOGLEVEL__DEFAULT=Warning`

 >| ### Data Missing after Update to Latest Version
 >|
->| You didn't persist your docker volumes for, check your docker-compose file.
+>| You didn't persist your docker volumes, check your docker-compose file.
 All your data should still be there however, they might just be anonymous volumes that you have to re-link back to the container.

 ## Locale Issues

->| ### Can't input values in "," format / shows up as 0.
+>| ### Can't input values in with "," as decimal separator / shows up as 0.
 >|
 >| Ensure that your locale is configured correctly in the Server Settings Configurator

 >| ### Locale Not Updating/¤ Currency Symbol/Date Format Issues
 >|
->| You will need to restart the docker container/executable after configuring locale
+>| You will need to restart the docker container/executable after configuring locale through the Server Settings Configurator.
+If configured using Environment Variables, you will need to run `docker compose up` again.
+If none of these work, you will need to check if the locale is installed on your OS as some don't come with locales enabled(i.e.: Arch Linux)

+>| ### Currency and Decimal Separator Mismatch
+>|
+>| Certain locales have different decimal separators for currencies and regular decimals(i.e.: regular decimals are written as 12,34 but currencies are written as $12.34).
+This configuration is not supported within LubeLogger and can cause issues on certain labels within the app.
+You will need to select a different locale for your region where the decimal separators are identical.

 ## Postgres Issues